hemashushu/hemashushu.github.io/src/content/works/_index.md

 - [XiaoYu DevKit](/works/xiaoyu-devkit) a reference board for _XiaoXuan Micro_ development.

-- [XiaoYu DevKit Pro](/works/xiaoyu-devkit-pro) a reference board for _XiaoYu Micro OS_ development.

-- [XiaoYu Automata](/works/xiaoyu-automata) a development board that uses _XiaoYu Micro OS_ and is designed for teaching and automation.
+- [XiaoYu Automata](/works/xiaoyu-automata) a development board that uses _XiaoYu Micro OS_ and is designed for education and automation.